Petulia's Rouge Tin: Reception

 Gordon ranked the book four of five stars and called it "another winner".

 Shipley stated that the author "intelligently and creatively produced a story that allows the reader to gain an insight into a politically turbulent time, and has used a unique approach to do so."

 Henry Yunwei Wang, also of the Reading Chinese Network, stated that the original book had "brisk style of writing and exquisite command of language", and that the translation was a "brilliant English equivalent" in which the features of the original "are well reflected" and "shine through well".

 Adaptations

-A film version, titled Blush, was made in 1994, directed by Li Shaohong.
+A film version, titled Blush, was made in 1994, and directed by Li Shaohong.
 Another film version, 1995's Rouged Beauties (hongfen jiaren), was directed by Huang Shuqin.